hankchau/igdb_finder/README.md

 ```

 --infile:
-    A required argument that specifies a csv input file that includes a list of game titles to be searched for.
+    A required argument that specifies a csv input file that includes a list of game titles to be searched for.<br/>

 --key: